aurimrv/ARTIST/README.md

-The system uses a multi-agent architecture to plan test scenarios from the specification contract, synthesize the Java source code, build the Maven project, and iteratively repair compilation and execution failures.
-Tests whose documented behavior the API does not honor are not silently dropped: they are annotated with `@Ignore` plus a structured rationale, preserving full traceability to the OpenAPI contract.
+The system uses a multi-agent architecture to plan test scenarios from the specification contract, synthesize the Java source code, build the Maven project, and iteratively repair failures in compilation and execution.
+Tests whose documented behavior that the API does not honor is not silently dropped: they are annotated with `@Ignore` plus a structured rationale, preserving full traceability to the OpenAPI contract.